cao-cong/RViDeNet/README.md

 ## Citation

-If you use our code and dataset for research, please cite our paper:
+If you use our code or dataset for research, please cite our paper:

 Huanjing Yue, Cong Cao, Lei Liao, Ronghe Chu, and Jingyu Yang, "Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes", in CVPR, 2020.